graphitemaster/neothyne/docs/MODELS.md

 The model file.

 ##### scale
 Scaling of the model.
 Accepts up to three float values where each value is `x`, `y` and `z` respectively.

 ##### rotate
 Rotation of the model.
 Accepts up to three float values where each value is `x`, `y` and `z` respectively.

+##### half
+Use half-precision floating-point vertex data.
+This is useful if the model's vertices are within applicable range.
+The engine will load-time convert the data to half-precision for you.
+This option is silently ignored if half-precision is not supported.